magento/devdocs/guides/v2.1/config-guide/cron/custom-cron-tut.md

 ## Step 6 (optional): Set up a custom cron group

  This step shows how to optionally set up a custom cron group.
-You should set up a custom cron group.
-If you want your custom cron job to run on a different schedule than other cron jobs (typically, once per minute) or if you want several custom cron jobs to run with different settings.
+You should set up a custom cron group if you want your custom cron job to run on a different schedule than other cron jobs (typically, once per minute) or if you want several custom cron jobs to run with different settings.

 {% collapsible To set up a custom cron group: %}